w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

 ## ==Infos==

 - *I am german, so i will add some german things as well, every german file will be noted with GER*
-- *Please remove and don't use the 2 files that have been removed.
-Blankwindows and OneMillionLOL!*
+- *Please remove and don't use the 3 files that have been removed.
+Blankwindows , OneMillionLOL , Win_93!*
+- *Please let me know about any improvement or change i sould consider*

+## How to add?
+Place the folder/s or file/s onto the SD-Cards folder for NFC, used by your Flipper.

+É voila :D

+Launch them on your Flipper, hold it near a device with NFC turned on and watch :D

 ## What?